Joint Pain, Stiffness, and Swelling With Psoriatic Arthritis

 For moderate to severe joint pain caused by PsA, recommended drug treatments are:6

-For severe disease, surgery may be an option.
-Arthroscopic surgery on the synovial capsule as well as joint replacement or reconstructive surgery may be necessary for extreme cases.6
+For severe diseases, surgery may be an option.
+Arthroscopic surgery on the synovial capsule, as well as joint replacement or reconstructive surgery, may be necessary for extreme cases.6

 As a complement to drug treatments, physical and occupational therapy may help ease pain and maintain joint function.
 Massage therapy may also help with joint discomfort.6